NEW

 RELEASE!

-Sign up to be the first to hear the new album “The Missing Peace” and any other new releases from Joel Desomber.
+Sign up to be the first to hear any new releases from Joel Desomber!

 The uptempo reggae-esque “Love and War” brings new levels of awareness and equanimity, while the slowed-down honky-tonk ballad “Things Fall Apart” resolves the pain of separation and transmutes it into mutual acceptance.
 The album resolves brilliantly with “Roses For Myself”, a self-love song that calls each of us to be our own best lover above all others.
 Though many strong singles emerge powerful enough to stand alone, The Missing Peace as a whole is truly a musical journey which masterfully carries the listener through universal themes of love, loss, acceptance, and finally, inner peace.